kylegilman/video-embed-thumbnail-generator/readme.txt

 == Frequently Asked Questions ==

+= Why doesn't my video play? =

+Most of the time your video doesn't play because it's not encoded in the right format.
+Videos have containers like mp4, mov, ogv, mkv, flv, etc and within those containers there are video and audio codecs like H.264, MPEG-4, VP8, etc. The best option for this plugin is an mp4 container with H.264 video and AAC audio. mp4s with MPEG-4 video will not play in the Flash player, and if you don't use AAC audio you won't get any audio.

+= Why doesn't this work with YouTube? =

+WordPress already has <a href="http://codex.wordpress.org/Embeds">a built-in system for embedding videos from YouTube, Vimeo, Dailymotion, etc</a>.
+Just put the URL into your post and WordPress will automatically convert it to an embedded video using oEmbed.
+You don't need this plugin to do that.
+If you're trying to generate new thumbnails from YouTube videos, I'm not going to risk Google's wrath by providing that functionality.
+I'm not even sure I could figure out how to do it anyway.

 = I'm on shared hosting and can't install software.
 Does this work without FFMPEG? =

 Some of it will work without FFMPEG.
 You can generate embed codes for your videos on any host because that part of the plugin is JavaScript running in your browser.
 But without FFMPEG you won't be able to generate thumbnails or generate HTML5 videos.
 There is no way around this.
 A program has to read the video files in order to generate the thumbnails, and FFMPEG is the best one I've found to do that.